-You see there were some camera straps that were innovative but were made of strange materials, while other options had a more refined style but were uncomfortable to wear while casually shooting.
+You see there were some camera straps that were innovative but were made of materials I didn't like, while other options had a more refined style but were uncomfortable to wear while casually shooting.
 So you know what I did?
 I searched, found some things I didn’t like, and then ultimately I gave up…

-Fast forward to 2017, a year after I had left the wedding industry, by this time I picked up leatherworking as a hobby.
+Fast forward to 2017, a year after I had left the wedding industry, by this time I picked up leather-working as a hobby.
 Initially, all I wanted to do was make a cool wallet, but it didn’t take long for me to become obsessed with my new found hobby.
-In this busy and noisy world, I’ve found the quiet and calm I desire with just being alone and working with my hands and making something could could one day be passed down to my kids.
+In this busy and noisy world, I’ve found the quiet and calm I desire with just being alone, working with my hands and making something that could one day be passed down to my kids.

 As I learned more, I started making different things.
 Eventually, as you might guess, I thought I’d try my hand at making my own camera strap.
-On a personal level, I still shot quite a bit, focusing mostly on street photography.
-Because I no longer shot weddings, the pressure was off, I had much lower expectations for a camera strap.
+On a personal level, I still shot quite a bit, but because I no longer shot weddings, the pressure was off for the perfect camera strap.
 So here’s what I came up with, the first camera strap I ever made.
 I know I know, it looks rough, and guess what, it felt rough too!

-“Wow, that feels good!”
-That’s the reaction I’m going for the moment one of my camera straps hits your neck.
-No one wants to put in the work to earn a good break-in when they have a job to do.
-To accomplish this I spent lots of time deciding on the right leather, ultimately I chose a style that is tanned to require little break-in, making it feel great from day one.
+To accomplish this I spent a lot of time deciding on the right leather, ultimately I chose a style that is tanned to require little break-in, making it feel great from day one.